epinna/weevely3/README.md

 * Shell access to the target
 * SQL console pivoting on the target
-* HTTP proxy pivoting on the target
+* HTTP/HTTPS proxy to browse through the target
 * Upload and download files
 * Spawn reverse and direct TCP shells
 * Audit remote target security